WWF Brawl for All: Mike Barton vs. Steve Williams

-In December 2000, a storyline started where "Dr. Death" Steve Williams crossed paths with Barton in a tag-team television match during the World's Strongest Tag Determination League 2000 tournament.
-They were on opposite teams and Williams sought to get even with Barton for his loss in the Brawl for All.
+In December 2000, the storyline animosity between Barton and Williams resumed, where Williams crossed paths with Barton in a tag-team television match during the World's Strongest Tag Determination League 2000 tournament.
+They were on opposite teams and Williams sought to get even with Barton for his loss in the Brawl For All in a definitive match in the Tokyo Dome.

-The feud with Williams would culminate into a revenge match on a January 28, 2001 pay-per-view main event, which Williams won.
-After this, Barton and Williams would regularly wrestle against each other throughout the first half of 2001, before the two would eventually team up later that year in October.
-Jim Steele and Mike Rotunda would join them in three-way or four-way tag team matches for the rest of the year before teaming occasionally until 2003.
+The feud with Williams would culminate into a revenge match on a January 28, 2001 for the Giant Baba Memorial Spectacular pay-per-view, which Williams won.
+The match itself was the third-to-last match on the card, but on the initial broadcast and on AJPW TV was promoted and portrayed as a main event to the viewer.

+After this, Barton and Williams would regularly wrestle against each other throughout the first half of 2001, before the two would eventually team with each other later that year in October.
+Jim Steele and Mike Rotunda would join them in three-way or four-way tag team matches whenever the need arose.